-This includes Cadet Protection Policy Training (CPPT) and the Orientation Course.
-The CPPT portion can be administered during the meetings, but the Orientation Course will take approximately 8 hours of classroom and hands-on training which will occur over a weekend scheduled between you and the instructors.
+This includes Cadet Protection Policy Training (CPPT) and the Orientation Course which will take place over your first eight Monday night meetings.
 This training is critical to your future success as a CAP Senior Member, and we have found that this mutual time investment produces the best results in the long run.
 After Level 1 is complete, you will then be able to fully participate as a Member.

 Choose a Specialty Track.